TheUnlocked/Necode/README.md

 To make a change to the database, modify `packages/database/schema.prisma`.
 Run `pnpm i` or `pnpx turbo run generate` to update the generated code and then run `pnpm db:push` in `packages/database` to apply the changes to your local database.

-Once you're done and would like to make a PR, run `pnpm db:migrate:dev` in `packages/database` to generate the migration file.
+Once you're done and would like to make a PR, run `pnpm db:migrate:dev` to generate the migration file.
 This may require resetting your local database, though it should get re-populated with some minimal seed data.
 You can reset your development database to the initial seeded state with `pnpm db:migrate:reset`.